jturco/arcgis_cdk/README.md

 The CDK deploys the following resource to your AWS account:
 * A new VPC with multiple public/private subnets
 * EC2 Instances in the private Subnet
-* ALB in the public Subnet with a listner on 443
+* ALB in the public Subnet with a listener on 443
     * Path based routing rules for the listener
     * ACM Certificate attached to the listener
 * Route53 Record Set for an existing Public Hosted Zone that maps to the ALB
-* A new Route53 private hosted zones with record sets mapping to each EC2 Instnace
+* A new Route53 private hosted zones with record sets mapping to each EC2 Instance

 A logical diagram of the infrastructure can be found below:
 ![arcgis_cdk_diagram](https://github.com/jturco/arcgis_cdk/blob/main/images/arcgis_cdk_diagram.png)

 ## AWS System Manager

 Run Commands from AWS System Manager will be used to remotely execute code on the EC2 Instances.
 This will be done in two steps.
-We must first prep the instances with our software, then execute the Powershell DSC scripts.
+We must first prep the instances with our software, then execute the PowerShell DSC scripts.

-### PowerShell DSC Configuratio File
+### PowerShell DSC Configuration File

-Now that we have our infrastucure we need to populate our PowerSHell DSC file.
+Now that we have our infrastructure, we need to populate our PowerShell DSC file.
 There is a sample file title `DSCConfigurations-Sample.json` in the repo.

+A detailed review of the Variables can be found at the [Variable Reference](https://github.com/Esri/arcgis-powershell-dsc/wiki/V3.-Variables-reference-page-for-JSON-configuration-files) page:

 You will need to edit this file we your private IP addresses from the arcgis_cdk deployment above.